alexfazio/viral-clips-crew/README.md

 ## Credits

-Thanks to [Rip&Tear](https://x.com/Cyb3rCh1ck3n) for his support on the early prototype build.
+Thank you to [Rip&Tear](https://x.com/Cyb3rCh1ck3n) for his ongoing assistance in improving this tool.

 ## License